Donyelle Chrishum Johnson

 Authorities believe Johnson's case may be related to the disappearances of Retha Hiers from Largo and Margaret Dash from Clearwater, Florida.
 All three women had been dating Cleveland Hill Jr., a married asphalt contractor, when they disappeared.

-Hill served a prison sentence for two accounts of assault after he shot his wife and mother-in-law in 1968, and in 1992 he was convicted of drug trafficking.
-He was released from prison in 2008 and now lives in Virginia.
-He has never been charged in connection with any of the missing women's cases and he maintains his innocence.
+In 1992, Hill was convicted of drug trafficking and sentenced to 19 years in federal prison.
+He was released from prison in 2008 and died of of cancer in Virginia in 2018.
+He was never charged in connection with any of the missing women's cases and he maintained his innocence for all his life.

 The missing women did not know each other and authorities have found no connection between them other than their association with Hill.
 Foul play is suspected in all three cases, which remain unsolved.